canonical-labs/kaggle-kubeflow-tutorial/README.md

 # Setup Instructions

-## 0.1.
-Get a shell to run commands
+## 0. Start a shell and download this repo

+This setup relies on scripts that you'll need to run from a shell.

 An easy, compute independent way to get a shell is to launch one in the browser.
 Google's cloud console comes with this mechanism.
 So we'll start there.

+### 0.1.
+Start Cloud Shell

 Assuming you've created your google cloud account and you've created a project, go to the [console](https://console.cloud.google.com) and launch the shell: